CDPTechnologies/JavascriptCDPClient/README.rst

 - Usage

     Wait for root INode object to be available from connected application.
-The root node is the top-level "system" node that contains the application connected to as local application and information about other applications visible on the network.
+The root node is the top-level "system" node that contains the connected applications.

 - Example